oculoplastic surgeon

 Eyelid Neoplasms

 There are several types of eyelid neoplasms, or growths of the skin of the eyelid.
 These neoplasms range in severity from benign to cancerous lesions.
-Concerning neoplasms of the eyelids should be evaluated early to avoid progression of potential harmful lesions.
+Concerning neoplasms should be evaluated early to avoid progression of potential harmful lesions.

 A person with their eye closed, highlighting eyelid neoplasms.
 These growths on the eyelid can range from benign to cancerous.
 Early evaluation of concerning lesions is crucial to prevent harmful progression.